bulkan/blog/content/testing_with_mocha_sinon.md

 -------------

-Here is a function that will get any users public GitHub profile from the GitHub API.
-We will use the awesome `async` module to help with the asyncronousness.
+Here is a function that will get any users public GitHub profile from using the GitHub API.
+We will use the `async` module to help with the asyncronousness.

 ```